Return Of The Yellow Bottle Caps on Coca-Cola; What Does It Mean?

-With the current focus on the ingredients of the USA food supply by Health and Human Services Director Robert F. Kennedy, Jr., there was an interesting packaging option on store shelves recently.
+With the continued focus on the ingredients of the USA food supply by Health and Human Services Director Robert F. Kennedy Jr., there is an interesting packaging option on store shelves.

 No, it wasn't a Willy Wonka-like contest promotion or because they ran out of the normal cap supply.